 - Peat Moss

 Gardeners use organic soil to add nutrients and act as a natural fertilizer.
-It helps retain moisture, aids drainage, and prevents the soil becoming too compact.
+It helps retain moisture, aids drainage, and prevents the soil from becoming too compact.

 - Related article: Topsoil vs Garden Soil